cungnv/scrapex/README.rst

 Scrapex is a simple web scraping framework.
-Built on top of `requests <https://github.com/psf/requests>`_ and `lxml <https://lxml.de/>`_, supports both Python 2 and Python 3.
+Built on top of `requests <https://github.com/psf/requests>`_ and `lxml <https://lxml.de/>`_, supports Python 2 and Python 3.

 Installation